keith/git-pile/README.md

 Using `git-pile` is easier in the case your changes do not conflict, but `git-pile` still does its best to handle resolving conflicts in the case they arise.
-For example if you submit 2 PRs that have conflicting changes, when you run `git-submitpr` conflicts will arise when the commit is being cherry picked.
+For example if you submit 2 PRs that have conflicting changes, when you run `git submitpr` conflicts will arise when the commit is being cherry picked.
 In this case you must resolve the conflicts and run `git cherry-pick --continue`.
 Then when you are merging the PRs on GitHub, likely you will have to rebase one of the PRs